wp-plugins/custom-menu-wizard/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =

+Bugfix : The fallback for Current Item with no children was failing because the parent's children weren't being picked out correctly

 = 1.2.1 =

 Added a few extra custom classes, and changed the defaults for new widgets such that only the Filter section is open by default.